Since our site is called Emotional Affair Journey, it seems only natural to take you on a journey towards affair recovery and healing.

 Read that last sentence again…We’ll wait.

-Please understand that attempts at changing your husband or wife have little if any effectiveness in improving your marriage.
+Please understand that attempts at changing your husband or wife have little if any effectiveness in affair recovery and healing or in improving your marriage.

 However, the person who is flying solo can certainly explore how to grow into the person they want to be and how to alter their response patterns that help to promote health and safety regardless of their spouse’s behavior.